 Bio

 Evelyne Shamier teaches courses in literary studies and Dutch literature at Utrecht University, and Dutch language & culture (NT2) at University College Utrecht.
-In 2018-2020 she worked at Université catholique de Louvain, where she lectured Dutch literary history.
 Her resume includes a prior career as an organization leader in tourism, travel and hospitality.
+In her thirties, she enrolled as a student at Utrecht University and went on to complete sequentially a bachelor’s, a master’s and a research master’s degree, each with cum laude distinction.
+In 2018-2020 she worked at Université catholique de Louvain, where she lectured literary history and theory.
 Shamier is registered as a yoga teacher with advanced YTT-500 credentials, as well as a certified MBCT/MBSR mindfulness trainer.
 As for educational proficiency in academia, she holds a full BKO University Teaching Qualification.
-Evelyne Shamier is a co-founder and editor of Leest, the open science platform on Dutch literature and culture, and she co-produces the podcast ‘Leest spreekt’.
+Evelyne Shamier is a co-founder and editor of Leest, the open science platform on Dutch literature and culture, and with Geert Buelens she co-produces the podcast ‘Leest spreekt’.

 - Institute for Cultural Inquiry (ICON)